Paint Problem Solver

 Prevention

-• Stir or agitate materials thoroughly before use to ensure all ingredients are in solution.
+- Stir or agitate materials thoroughly before use.

-• Use premium two component undercoat and topcoat system to provide maximum gloss and durability.
+- Use premium two component undercoat and topcoat system.

-• Use the recommended thinner/reducer and hardener, and then measure accurately.
+- Use the recommended thinner/reducer and hardener, and measure accurately.

 Cause

-• Dirty or unsuitable work clothes that contain dust, lint, or fibers.
+- Dirty or unsuitable work clothes containing dust, lint, or fibers.

 Repair